-Garden waste is taken to Enovert for composting.
+Garden waste is taken to Enovert in Gloucester for composting.
 The waste is shredded, laid out in rows and turned regularly to oxygenate.
-After about 10 weeks it can be used as a soil improver on farmers’ fields
+After about 10 weeks it can be used as a soil improver on farmers’ fields.

 You can also take lots of other items to your local recycling centre including larger electrical items, wood, fridges and freezers, cooking oil, plaster board, sheets of glass, paint, tiles and ceramics.

 These are sent to locations across the UK to be reprocessed and turned into something new.

 If you can’t reuse or recycle something, the item will probably end up in your wheeled rubbish bin.